 Most first-year students will discuss the book in groups from 8:30 to 10 a.m. on Wednesday, Aug.
 26. Groups for parents and family members who have read the book will be held Saturday, Aug.
 22, in Fisher 135.
 Discussions for student athletes, who arrive on campus this week, will be held Thursday, Aug.
 20, from 10:30 to 11:30 a.m. in Memorial Union Ballroom B.

 In addition, McCarthy and Moore will be addressing students at Finlandia University, which has also chosen “Lay That Trumpet in Our Hands” as its summer reading selection.

 The Reading as Inquiry program is supported in part by a generous donation from David and Elsa Brule of Iron Mountain.
-Mr. Brule is a former member of Michigan Tech’s Board of Control.
+Mr. Brule is a former member of Michigan Tech’s Board of Trustees.

 Michigan Technological University (www.mtu.edu) is a leading public research university developing new technologies and preparing students to create the future for a prosperous and sustainable world.
 Michigan Tech offers more than 120 undergraduate and graduate degree programs in engineering; forest resources; computing; technology; business; economics; natural, physical and environmental sciences; arts; humanities; and social sciences.